top of page

 Styles & Techniques: Publication/Print Design, Responsive Web Design, Interactive PDFs

-Throughout my one-year contract, I routinely created quality, on-brand print and web designs with Adobe Creative Suite software as directed by the Creative Lead.
-I ensured that consistency was apparent in all campaigns and promotional material.
-Remaining mindful of clients' production schedules and due dates, I regularly executed changes upon request, as well as managed both the English and French versions of material (when applicable).
-I remained knowledgeable and adhered to Lifemark’s brand standards while quality-checking my work to ensure that the material was produced correctly.
+During my one-year contract, I consistently created high-quality print and web designs using Adobe Creative Suite software, following the direction of the Creative Lead.
+I ensured that all campaigns and promotional materials maintained a consistent brand image.
+I was mindful of clients' production schedules and deadlines, regularly implementing changes as requested.
+Additionally, I managed both English and French versions of materials when applicable.
+I stayed informed about Lifemark’s brand standards and conducted quality checks to verify that all materials were produced accurately.

-Additional responsibilities included creating graphics and slides for company presentations, as well as organizing and maintaining the company Share Drive.
+My additional responsibilities included creating graphics and slides for company presentations, as well as organizing and maintaining the company’s Share Drive.

 SHORTCUTS